 And, at the same time, when creators of color or other marginalized identities break into the mainstream, their content is overwhelmingly praised.

-There seems to maybe be something that could be done with both of these statements, but the media isn’t quite able to put its finger on it.
+There seems to be something that could be done with these statements, but the media isn’t quite able to put its finger on it.
 Women like Viola Davis and Ava DuVernay have had some success in the mainstream, but when you see them among their peers, it’s clear there’s still a lot of work to be done.

 When white people make content about non-white people, the story tends to be made for white audience, purposefully or not (Mallett 2015).
 Telling these stories through a white point of view fundamentally changes some very important factors involved- like how being a certain race makes one’s life very, very different than others’.